What is reputation marketing?

 Online reputation marketing goes beyond customer reviews

 Most businesses focus on consumer reviews because they’re a quick and easy way to demonstrate social proof.
 They’re also a great way to reduce reputational risk.
-However, the best reputation marketing companies think bigger than customer feedback.
+However, the best reputation management companies think bigger than customer feedback.

 For example, do your employees love their jobs?
 Issue surveys to find out how people feel about working for you.